Chaldean dynasty

 The Chaldean dynasty, also known as the Neo-Babylonian dynasty (Note: The native name of this dynasty is not preserved in any sources and thus several alternate names have been used by historians.
 In addition to the 'Chaldean dynasty' and 'Neo-Babylonian dynasty', other names historically used by some scholars include 'Nebuchadnezzar's dynasty', the 'Bit-Yakin dynasty' and the 'Third Sealand dynasty'.
 The Bit-Yakin were a powerful Chaldean tribe in southern Babylonia.
 Though there is no evidence that connects them to the Chaldean dynasty, the tribe had supplied Babylonian kings previously, such as Marduk-apla-iddina II (722–710 BC and 703 BC).) and enumerated as Dynasty X of Babylon, (Note: The numerical designation XI, rather than X, was often used in older scholarship, when the king Nabu-mukin-apli (c.
-978–943 BC) was mistakenly ascribed to a dynasty of his own, rather than to the dynasty of E (Dynasty VIII).) was the ruling dynasty of the Neo-Babylonian Empire, ruling as kings of Babylon from the ascent of Nabopolassar in 626 BC to the fall of Babylon in 539 BC.
-The dynasty, as connected to Nabopolassar through descent, was deposed in 560 BC by the Aramean official Neriglissar (560–556 BC), though he was connected to the Chaldean kings through marriage and his son and successor, Labashi-Marduk (556 BC), might have reintroduced the bloodline to the throne.
-The final Neo-Babylonian king, Nabonidus (556–539 BC), was genealogically unconnected to the previous kings, but might, like Neriglissar, also have been connected to the dynasty through marriage.
+978–943 BC) was mistakenly ascribed to a dynasty of his own, rather than to the dynasty of E (Dynasty VIII).) was the ruling dynasty of the Neo-Babylonian Empire, ruling as kings of Babylon from the ascent of Nabopolassar in 626 BC until 556 BC.
+The descendants of Nabopolasser were deposed in 560 BC by the Aramean official Neriglissar (560–556 BC), son-in-law of Nebuchadnezzar II.
+Following Neriglissar's reign, his son Labashi-Marduk (556 BC), assumed the throne for about three months according to the Uruk King List.
+The final Neo-Babylonian king, Nabonidus (556–539 BC), was genealogically unconnected to the Chaldean dynasty.
+(Note: Nabonidus' father was a mysterious figure named Nabu-balatsu-iqbi and his mother was Adad-guppi, whose inscriptions call Nabonidus a member of the Ashurbanipal dynasty.
+The Book of Daniel calls Nabonidus's son Belshazzar a son and heir of 'Nebuchadnezzar'.
+Donald Wiseman says this reference could mean that Nabonidus married a daughter of Nebuchadnezzar II, but no sources identify Belshazzar's mother.)